ITSC-4155-Group-8/campus-connect/README.md

 # campus
-Campus is a social netowrk to connect you with college classmates who share similar interests and hobbies
+Campus is a social network to connect you with college classmates who share similar interests and hobbies